marlow75/retropic/README.md

 * 320x200 - use 4 colors on whole screen
 * 160x200 - use 16 colors on whole screen

+Export to Advanced Art Studio with standalone palette file.
+All files generated with AMSDOS headers.
 ![16 colors](venusCPC.png)

 ### Atari ST